Skip to content

 Intermittent charging is often caused by: charge window times drifting due to BST/GMT clock mismatch (the window fires 1 hour late), SoC target set too high leaving no headroom to charge, or grid charge being toggled on/off manually.
 Check your SolarMan logs to see whether the charge window is firing at the expected time.
 If consistently 1 hour late, the clock/timezone is the issue.

 Yes.
 A battery management system (BMS) fault can prevent charging entirely.
 The BMS protects the battery cells from overcharge and may trigger a shutdown if it detects abnormal conditions — temperature imbalance, cell voltage issues, or communication errors.
 If the battery shows as 0% or Unknown in SolarMan (indicating lost BMS communication), or if the battery refuses to charge despite correct settings, a BMS fault is likely.
-A diagnostic visit from £75 can identify BMS-related faults and determine if the battery requires service or replacement.
+A free remote diagnostic (no fix, no fee) can identify BMS-related faults and determine if the battery requires service or replacement.

 Ready to fix your Sunsynk battery charging?